In this article, we will see how to speed up WordPress in a few simple steps and optimize the performance of our website.

-It’s not the number of plugins that slow down WordPress but their quality.
+It’s not the number of plugins that slow down WordPress.

 As of today, there are more than 55.000 plugins for WordPress, and we're talking about the official archive only.
 To this number, we have to add all the premium plugins that are sold elsewhere.